Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 chsh -s /bin/zsh
 ```

 You will be prompted for your password and after this stage the default shell is now zsh.
-The next time you login, it will spawn a zsh shell within Alacritty.
+The next time you login, it will spawn a zsh shell within st.

 Don't forget to migrate all the configuration you have down in ~/.bash_profile to ~/.zprofile as bash and zsh don't share the same config files.

 # Conclusion

-At this stage you should have a fairly rudimentary setup, however, it should get you aquainted with the various features Linux provides and how to approach the configuration in the future.
+At this stage you should have a fairly rudimentary setup, however, it should get you acquainted with the various features Linux provides and how to approach the configuration in the future.

 You should consider saving all your configurations onto a git repo so you can more easily manage your setups and deploy a desktop environment more easily in the future.

 Ideally, you would want to run some of these procedures using shell scripts.
 Applying some automation will help in getting an environment setup more readily and consistently.

-For now you can enjoy a more enhanced Linux experience and play around with new programs and new workflows.
+From this foundation, I recommend spending time experimenting with different programs to develop workflows that fit your specific needs.